-Mike, Smiljka, Ray, Miguel, Jenny, Joe, Ryan, Mary, Laura, Jay, Nathaniel, Mark, Kurt, Amelia, Ronnie, Shane, Logan-these are the young people who have been living at the Farm this summer.
+Mike, Smiljka, Ray, Miguel, Jenny, Joe, Ryan, Mary, Laura, Jay, Nathaniel, Mark, Kurt, Amelia, Ronnie, Shane, Logan, Meg, Claude, Dave, Wataru, Jean -these are the young people who have been temporarily living at the Farm since last summer.
 Then there have been the other ones, the older ones-Brenda, Alta, Mary, Shelley, Laszlo, Jamie, Michelle.

 It has been an amazing summer.
 At times having so many young people around has been demanding.
 There have been health problems to track.
 There is way more mess and confusion and noise than we would prefer.
-Too much cigarette smoking, beer and herb smoked down at the campfire every night.

 But we have all felt thrilled to live with these people.
-They love what the Whole Village stands for, they work hard, they look after each other, they talk about community.
+They love what the Whole Village stands for.
+As Mark said one night down at the campfire, "The Whole Village has a heart and soul; it's the people that make it special."
+These young people work hard, they look after each other, they talk about community.
 They have few needs.
-There has been no conflict that I know of.
+There has been little conflict that I know of.
 Their awareness of what is going wrong with the world today is very intense.
 They've been constant fun.

 Our house is being built by people who care.

 Some will stay to continue with the construction.
 Some will be going now that the weather is colder and the growing season over.
 They need a place like WV to give them hope in this sorry world.
 We need people like them to keep us young.
 I, for one, hope we can find a way to always have a place for people like these at the Whole Village.

-"Greenhaven" - our ecofriendly home

-By Jeff Gold
+"Greenhaven" - our ecofriendly home By Jeff Gold

-rom the early beginnings of the Whole Village project almost ten years ago, all participants included the construction of Earth-friendly and energy efficient housing as a central part of their collective vision.
+From the early beginnings of the Whole Village project almost ten years ago, all participants included the construction of Earth-friendly and energy efficient housing as a central part of their collective vision.
 After countless meetings, endless research, exhaustive planning and scores of design revisions, a unique building embodying those principles is now taking shape on the Whole Village farm.